-SECTION 900- Agricultural (A) District Intent
+SECTION 900- Agricultural (A) District Purpose

-The purpose of the Agriculture district is to preserve and protect the supply of productive agricultural lands and other space, primarily for non-urban uses.
+The purpose of the Agricultural district is to preserve and protect the supply of productive agricultural lands and provide for a broad variety of agricultural uses where little or no urbanization has occurred or is planned to occur.
 This district includes the portions of the county most conducive to agricultural operations and is intended to protect and encourage agricultural uses of the land.
-Low density residential is appropriate within this district providing a rural environment that supports agricultural uses of the land.
+Where possible, non-farm residential uses should be limited to provide for large areas of contiguous farm land.
+Land divisions are subject to the Dearborn County Subdivision Control Ordinance and non-residential uses are subject to Site Plan Review, as set forth in Article 23 of this Ordinance.

-SECTION 910- Principally Permitted Uses
+SECTION 910- Permitted Uses